 Supreme Court solidifies protections for workers who ask for religious accommodations

-WASHINGTON (AP) — The Supreme Court on Thursday used the case of a Christian mailman who didn't want to work Sundays to solidify protections for workers who ask for religious accommodations.
+The Supreme Court on Thursday used the case of a Christian mail carrier who didn’t want to work Sundays to solidify protections for workers who ask for religious accommodations.

 The case before the court involved a mail carrier in rural Pennsylvania.
 The man was told that as part of his job he’d need to start delivering Amazon packages on Sundays.
 He declined, saying his Sundays are for church and family.
 U.S. Postal Service officials initially tried to get substitutes for the man’s shifts, but they couldn’t always accommodate him.
 When he didn’t show, that meant more work for others.
 Ultimately, the man quit and sued for religious discrimination.